Why Not Try The New Trendy Israeli Food Now?

 israel foods

-In addition to being a center of trade, religion, art, and science, Israel has long been a place where immigrants from all over the globe came to find refuge.
+In addition to being a center of trade, religion, art, and science, Israel has long been where immigrants from all over the globe came to find refuge.
 As a result, Israelis are exposed to a variety of cuisines, including Jewish foods, Arab cuisine, Greek cuisine, and other Western and Eastern Mediterranean

 Source & Credits: